Preparing For The Next Major Snowstorm

 Check the stability of your mailbox: Many property owners assume plows are the ones to blame for knocking over a mailbox, when in many cases, it starts with a weak post that can topple with the weight of added snow cleared from the street.
 Make sure your mailbox can withstand the force of the snow that’s cleared by the plow.

 Park your cars in the driveway or garage: If you have any cars on the street, bring them into the driveway, preferably in a single file line.
 This will allow the plow to clear as much snow as possible at one time.
+You can visit this site to get experts to have a look at your garage door and improve security by fixing any problems.

 Stake out your driveway: Plow guys aren’t psychic.
 Especially with large accumulations, they don’t always know where the street or driveway ends and your grass begins.
 Help them out by placing fiberglass stakes to delineate the start of your yard to avoid unnecessary damage.